-While the spot-coaching experience is limited to two sessions, much work can be completed in the short timeframe.
+While the spot-coaching experience is limited to two sessions, much work can be completed in the short time frame.
 These sessions expose participants to a professional development approach for future consideration.

 The program draws on professionals with considerable legislative experience.
 These professionals have teaching and presentation expertise and extend discussions to legislative issues from throughout the United States.
-Several presenters are former elected leaders who worked on strengthening staff professionalism within their legislatures.

 The management process pieces are presented each day.
 The faculty draws on public and private sector experience to promote best practices and identify research findings.
 The emphasis is on the discussion, practice and application of skills important to effective management and leadership.
 The sessions are highly interactive and include the following:

 - Leadership Energizes!
 360-degree leadership assessment tool.
-You will ask your staff, peers, and supervisors to fill this assessment out before the Institute begins.
+You will ask your staff, peers and supervisors to fill this assessment out before the Institute begins.